tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 * **clean** - the card does not contain an interesting reference.
 * **dirty** - the card may contain an interesting reference.
 * **already-scanned** - used during garbabge collection to indicate that this card has already been scanned.
-* **to-collection-set** - the card may contain an interesting reference to the heap areas that are going to be collected in the next garbage collection (the **collection set**, hence the name).
+* **to-collection-set** - the card may contain an interesting reference to the areas of the heap that are going to be collected in the next garbage collection (the **collection set**, hence the name).
 This collection set always contains the young generation.

     Refinement can skip scanning these cards because it will always be scanned during garbage collection because G1 always collects the young generation.
 Adding this card to the remembered sets is not needed, it would actually be duplicate information.